Kaohsiung Medical University

-The Kaohsiung Medical University (KMU; 高雄醫學大學) is a private medical school located in Sanmin District, Kaohsiung, Taiwan.
+The Kaohsiung Medical University (KMU; 高雄醫學大學) is a private medical school in Sanmin District, Kaohsiung, Taiwan.
+Founded in 1954, it is the country's oldest private medical school.

+Kaohsiung Medical hosts MD, PhD, and master's degree programs in medicine and other sciences.
+It consists of eight academic colleges, including those dedicated to life sciences, pharmaceutical sciences, nursing, and dentistry.
+The university also houses seven affiliated teaching hospitals, such as Chung-Ho Memorial Hospital.

 History

-The university was originally established as Kaohsiung Medical College in 1954 by the former mayor of Kaohsiung City, Chen Chi-chuan, and Tu Tsung-ming, the first Ph.D. of Medical Sciences in Taiwan.
-At the time of its establishment, the college was the first private institution of its kind in southern Taiwan.
+The university was founded on October 16, 1954, as Kaohsiung Medical College, in part due to the lack of a proper medical system in southern Taiwan.
+Its founder, Taiwanese physician Tu Tsung-ming, advocated the school's creation in order to alleviate a shortage of local doctors.
+The mayor of Kaohsiung, Chen Chi-chuan, donated twelve acres of land to provide the space for a campus.
+At the time of its establishment, the college was one of three medical schools in Taiwan, the other two being the National Taiwan University College of Medicine and the National Defense Medical University.

 The college hospital, the Chung-Ho Memorial Hospital, was founded three years after the establishment of KMC in June 1957.
 Chung-Ho Memorial Hospital is the largest medical center in southern Taiwan and serves as a teaching hospital.
 In 1998, KMC, in agreement with the Kaohsiung Municipal Government, acquired an additional teaching hospital, the Hsiao-kang Hospital.

 The Kaohsiung Medical College was re-shaped into the Kaohsiung Medical University (KMU) in August 1999 with the permission of the Ministry of Education, Taiwan.

 KMU was rated "superior" by the Ministry of Education, Taiwan in all categories of the "Mid-term School Administration Development Plan."